DevNambi/blog-drafts/003 - spot pricing 3.md

 **Part 3: Predictions**

 * Show the results, not the algo
+* Which regions have the most price 'bursts'?
 * Algos to look at: logistic regression, others.
 Depends on pricing strategy
 * When do price spikes happen?
 Can they be predicted?
 	* Do price spikes happen across AZs?
 Regions?
 Instance types?